 A collection attorney will likely work on contingency.
 That means they will only get paid if they collect and they will get a percentage of what they collect.
 My office regularly handles matters like this and would be happy to review the case.
 Please feel free to contact us to discuss this matter...Read more »

 Since they the creditor has a judgment against your reference to a statute of limitations defense is not applicable.
 Other than paying off debt in full only other way to stop garnishment is to file bankruptcy preferably Chapter 7.
 If you want to explore your bankruptcy options I recommend you...Read more »

 My mother died, I was deemed executrix of estate when no will as found.
 At that time, I discovered for 25+ years, she put me on property title as half owner since 1988.
 So, However, the will was ultimately found and I was deemed sole beneficiary of his property and assets.
 I filed the...
 Read more »

 You've scrambled pronouns around so it is hard to determine who you are talking about with 'his' property ... both you and your mother are female, right?
-If Probate is still open and property not yet distributed, it is simply a matter of having the new will 'admitted' for administration, and then...Read more »
+If Probate is still open and property not yet distributed, it is simply a matter of having the new will 'admitted' for...Read more »

 This means someone got a judgment against you, filed an execution upon your bank account and attempted to fufill the judgment.
 If you file an exemption within a limited amount of time (approximately 14 days), you may be able to get some of your money back.
 The execution should have been...Read more »